-Midterm and semester grade reports are sent to students at their permanent ("home") address on file upon completion of each semester.
+Midterm and semester grade reports are posted on the student portal.
 Refer to the Student Handbook for other policies and procedures related to academic records.

 Grades

 Each course earns one grade, combining the results of class work, research, lab results and examinations.
 Grades are indicated by letters, with the following value in honor points given to each: